Back to blog

 Subject: two people, [descriptions]

-Action: in conversation, slight smile from one, considered nod from other
+Action: in conversation, slight smile from one, considered nod from the other

 Style: cinematic, [palette]